The Walk (Eurythmics song): Music video

 For many years, most fans were unaware that a music video had been produced for The Walk until it was released online in the early 2000s.
 The video, directed by Marek Budzynski, largely consists of shots of Annie Lennox (wearing a long black wig) performing to camera whilst Dave Stewart sits in the corner of a darkened room reading a newspaper.
 The video was produced by Julian Cole and edited by Sophie Muller, later to become a successful music video director herself.
 All were, at the time, first year students at the London College of Art where they met Dave and Annie via a mutual friend.
 The total budget for the video was £1000.
 The original negative and print copy quickly went missing after the single failed to achieve chart success whilst the BBC did not retain a telecine copy.
 The only surviving print was kept by Marek Budzynski himself, later remastered by a YouTube channel called Sterovideosubscriber and re-released online in 2017.

 The website Eurythmics Video Visionaries interviewed Marek Budzynski in 2007 who revealed that the video was shot "at a carpenter friend of Dave and Annie's who had a courtyard outside" and that the duo and their manager were largely responsible for the concept of the video.

 B-sides

 The 7" and 12" releases of the single contain several B-side tracks, none of which have been released elsewhere.
 They were omitted from Sony BMG's remastering of Eurythmics' back catalogue in 2005 and remain unavailable on CD.
 "Invisible Hands" had been the working title for what became the group's Sweet Dreams (Are Made of This) album, but in the end the track was dropped from the album altogether.
 "Dr. Trash" was written solely by Adam Williams, thus becoming one of the few Eurythmics' recordings not to be written by Annie Lennox and Dave Stewart.

+Critical reception

+Upon its release, Robbi Millar of Sounds noted the "subtle Sixties atmosphere", "lashings of bright, brassy horns" and Lennox's "arresting voice".
+She concluded, "The result is powerful and proud."
+Simon Mares of the Reading Evening Post commented, "Eurythmics are on the right path with 'The Walk', which has an intriguing combination of horns and synthesisers, but despite Annie Lennox's vocals, they are not quite there yet."